Part 1: Introduction

 A woman who is several months pregnant has heard the baby's heart beat and felt it kicking and moving around.
 She has prepared a nursery for the baby and chosen a name.
 In other words, she is already, but not yet a mother.
 There is one more step required in order to complete the process - She has to give birth.

 Note: It is a tragedy of immense proportions that so many Christians seem to rely on pop fiction to tell them what is going to happen and when.
-See Footnote 2 on The Late Great Planet Earth and the Left Behind series.
+See Footnote 2 on the Left Behind series.

 Part 8: Jesus Provided Evidence for the Dawning of the Kingdom.